 #4.
 Scotts Turf Builder Southern Triple Action

-- Scotts Turf Builder Southern Triple Action kills, prevents and feeds
+- Scotts Turf Builder Southern Triple Action is three-in-one formula for Southern grasses that kills dollarweed and clover, prevents and kills fire ants, and feeds your lawn

-- Kills weeds, including dollarweed, clover, oxalis, plantain, chickweed and henbit
+- Kills listed lawn weeds, including dollarweed, dandelion, clover, oxalis, plantain, chickweed, and henbit

-- Prevents and kills fire ants, armyworms, fleas, mole crickets, chinchbugs, sod webworms and ticks for up to 6 months
+- Prevents and kills fire ants for up to 6 months; also controls armyworms, fleas, mole crickets, chinch bugs, sod webworms, and ticks

 The Scotts Turf Builder Southern Triple Action is another powerful and unique three-in-one formula that does everything your lawn could need.
 It kills stubborn weeds such as dollarweed and clover, as well as the less prevalent weeds like chickweed, oxalis, plantain and henbit.
 It is also one of the best weed and feeds at preventing unwanted pests from eating and tearing up your yard, killing and keeping away fire ants, armyworms, mole crickets, fleas, sod webworms, cinchbugs, and ticks for up to 6 months.
 Lastly, it fertilizes and feeds your lawn to help build a thick green layer of grass, and its feeding formula also strengthens your lawn against both heat and drought.